 WHC provides expert advisory services to help organizations survey the landscape and chart their course with Salesforce.
 We do not have a vested interest in how much or how little an organization ultimately chooses to do with Salesforce and the Salesforce ecosystem.
 Our only goal is that should your organization move forward with Salesforce, you are set up for the highest degree of success.

-Watt Hamlett (he/him/his), founder and principal at WHC, has more than 18 years of technology experience in the nonprofit sector, and has spent the past 12 years specifically focused on Salesforce for nonprofits.
+Watt Hamlett (he/him), founder and principal at WHC, has more than 20 years of technology experience in the nonprofit sector, and has spent the past 15 years specifically focused on Salesforce for nonprofits.

 Through these roles and others, Watt has gained broad exposure to and developed an extensive network across the nonprofits and higher ed institutions using Salesforce, the implementation and technology firms serving the Salesforce ecosystem, and Salesforce.org itself.
 This has given him a unique vantage point from which to advise his clients at WHC.

-Watt and his wife Julie Price live in the Washington, DC suburb of Reston, Virginia.
+Watt and his wife Julie Price live in Richmond, VA.
 They are parents to two young men and two cats, Calvin and Hobbes.
 In addition to his consulting work, Watt has written two children’s books, Reston A to Z and A Day In Herndon, and plays in the cover band Mandatory Recess.
 Connect with Watt on LinkedIn.